sophiehart/sa-kws-docs/source/05-reference.rst

 Delete App Data
 ----------------

-This function allows to delete data related to the user in that specific app.
+This function allows you to delete data related to the user in that specific app.

 * Function: **app.user.appData.deleteByName**